vin-clearsense/Personicle/README.md

-# Personicle
+# The Personicle
 The Personal Chronicle aka "personicle"

 ## Introduction